-At December 31, 2010, the Company had cash and cash equivalents of \$3,333 million, and total debt of \$887 million.
-At December 31, 2009, cash and cash equivalents were \$2,622 million and total debt was \$883 million.
+At December 31, 2011, the Company had cash and cash equivalents of \$3,535 million, and total debt of \$510 million.
+At December 31, 2010, cash and cash equivalents were \$3,333 million and total debt was \$887 million.
 A significant portion of the consolidated cash balances are maintained in accounts in various foreign subsidiaries and, if such amounts were transferred among countries or repatriated to the U.S., such amounts may be subject to additional tax obligations.
-Rather than repatriating this cash, the Company may choose to borrow against its credit facility.
-The Company s outstanding debt at December 31, 2010 consisted of \$200 million of 5.65% Senior Notes due 2012, \$200 million of 7.25% Senior Notes due 2011, \$150 million of 6.5% Senior Notes due 2011, \$150 million of 5.5% Senior Notes due 2012, \$151 million of 6.125% Senior Notes due 2015, and other debt of \$36 million.
+Of the \$3,535 million of cash and cash equivalents at December 31, 2011, approximately \$3,300 million is held outside the U.S. Of this amount, approximately \$1,900 million is considered permanently reinvested and is available to fund operations and other growth of foreign subsidiaries including, but not limited to, capital expenditures, acquisitions and working capital needs.
+The Company intends to permanently reinvest earnings of certain foreign subsidiaries.
+If opportunities to invest in the U.S. are greater than available cash balances, the Company may choose to borrow against its revolving credit facility.
+Liquidity in the U.S. was reduced in the fourth quarter as a result of funding the Ameron acquisition and significant capital expenditures.

-There were no borrowings against the Company s unsecured revolving credit facility, and there were \$477 million in outstanding letters of credit issued under the facility, resulting in \$1,523 million of funds available under the Company s unsecured revolving credit facility at December 31, 2010.
+The Company s outstanding debt at December 31, 2011 consisted of \$200 million of 5.65% Senior Notes due 2012, \$150 million of 5.5% Senior Notes due 2012, \$151 million of 6.125% Senior Notes due 2015, and other debt of \$9 million.
+The Company has a \$2 billion, five-year revolving credit facility which expires April 30, 2013.
+At December 31, 2011 there were no borrowings against the credit facility, and there were \$862 million in outstanding letters of credit issued under the credit facility, resulting in \$1,138 million of funds available under this revolving credit facility.
+Interest under this multicurrency facility is based upon LIBOR, NIBOR or EURIBOR plus 0.26% subject to a ratings-based grid, or the prime rate.
+The credit facility contains a financial covenant regarding maximum debt to capitalization and the Company was in compliance at December 31, 2011.

-The Company had \$1,366 million of additional outstanding letters of credit at December 31, 2010, primarily in Norway, that are essentially under various bilateral committed letter of credit facilities.
+The Company also had \$1,863 million of additional outstanding letters of credit at December 31, 2011, primarily in Norway, that are under various bilateral committed letter of credit facilities.
 Other letters of credit are issued as bid bonds and performance bonds.
-The Senior Notes contain reporting covenants and the credit facility contains a financial covenant regarding maximum debt to capitalization.
-The Company was in compliance with all covenants at December 31, 2010.